 Each of these experiences pushed Erwin to become more radical, more disinclined to accept the constraints and limitations on justice and fairness that others insisted were inevitable.
 He believed that the proper role of progressives is not to hammer out deals, but to stay true to principles.
 He knew as well as anyone that being uncompromising is not always the best negotiating strategy, but Erwin was not negotiating.
 He was insisting.

-Erwin died at age sixty-three, eleven years after he had become editor of The Progressive, having served for several years prior to that as the magazine’s Washington editor.
+Erwin died at age sixty-three, twenty-one years after he had become editor of The Progressive, having served for several years prior to that as the magazine’s Washington editor.
 He was at the height of his renown, a regular guest on PBS’s MacNeil/Lehrer NewsHour, where he was perhaps the most prominent progressive commentator on national television, and certainly the most clever.

 One of my favorite Erwin lines came when he was asked about gay people serving in the military.
 “My own preference,” he said, “would be to exclude them, along with everybody else.”